EXCLUSIVE-U.S. offers tariff truce if Airbus repays billions in aid -sources

 Such repricing could cost Airbus up to $10 billion, seen as unacceptable to the EU at a time when aircraft manufacturers have been seeking funds to survive the coronavirus crisis.

 One European source called the proposal "insulting" and said it could accelerate the tariff war.
-A U.S. source, meanwhile, said Lighthizer was "serious" about getting Airbus to hand back aid.
+A U.S. source, meanwhile, said Lighthizer was "serious" about getting Airbus to repay aid.

-Details of the bid emerged after the U.S. said on Tuesday that it was waiting for an EU response to an unspecified offer in the dispute.
+Details of the bid emerged after the United States said on Tuesday that it was waiting for an EU response to an unspecified offer in the dispute.
 EU officials have said they, too, made an offer this year without receiving a U.S. response.

 JOSTLING FOR POSITION